-On the far end, there’s even a batting cage.
+On the far end, there was a batting cage.
 Or pitching, if you desire.

-I assume this was designed to accommodate school groups or travel teams.
-Orlando is such a melting pot, and group travel is a huge business here.
+I assume this area was designed to accommodate school groups or travel teams.
+Orlando is a melting pot, and group travel is a huge business here.

 Before we wrap things up, let’s look at the rooms.
 For this stay, I booked a standard king-size guest room—the rate for this room in mid-May averages $129.00 per night plus tax.

-Here is a look at the room.
+Here is a look at the room at Fairfield Inn.
 Everything was modern and minimal.

 Amenities included a microwave, mini-fridge, and an individual cup coffee maker.

-There was a built-in closet that included an iron and ironing board.
+A built-in closet was tucked along the side wall.
+Inside, there was an iron and an ironing board.
 The only thing I noticed missing was the lack of an in-room safe.

-I appreciated the desk and plenty of outlets were available.
-I wrote a few articles for returning character meets from this very spot.
+I appreciated not only the desk but the multitude of outlets.
+At this desk, I wrote a few articles about returning character meets.

 Related: Meeting Characters at Disney World

-This bench doubles as a luggage rack with a couple of storage drawers underneath.
-I always think this type of bench is an excellent place to remove shoes and store them.
+This bench doubles as a luggage rack with several storage drawers underneath.
+I always think this type of bench is an excellent place for removing shoes and storing them.

 Here’s a look at that mini-fridge.
-I fit a good deal of items inside and had dinner in my room most evenings.
+It held a good deal of items, and I had dinner in my room most evenings.

-Unfortunately, I wasn’t impressed with the coffee available in the room.
+Unfortunately, I wasn’t impressed with the in-room coffee options.
 But I was able to get a decent cup at breakfast each morning.
-Or you could always walk over to Starbucks.
+Or you could always walk across the street to Starbucks.

 The bathroom had a convenient setup with plenty of counter space.

 This walk-in shower won big points with me.
-First, there were two ledges along the back wall.
+First, it had two ledges along the back of the shower wall.

-You could use the top one to store personal items like soap or razors.
-And the bottom one provided the perfect space to shave your legs.
-Ladies, you know how difficult it can be to shave your legs when there’s no place to prop your leg.
+You could use the top ledge to store personal items like soap or razors.
+And the bottom ledge provided the perfect space to shave your legs.
+Ladies, you know how difficult it can be to shave your legs when there’s no place to prop.

-And there were built-in toiletries on the shower wall that included shampoo, conditioner, and body wash.
-I’m not for sure about the brand, but I was impressed with the quality of the product.
+Built-in toiletries included shampoo, conditioner, and body wash.
+I’m not sure about the brand, but I was impressed with the quality of the product.

 Final Thoughts on the Fairfield Inn at Flamingo Crossings

 Overall, I thoroughly enjoyed my stay at the Fairfield Inn at Flamingo Crossings.
-The pricing was extremely reasonable, and with it being such a new hotel, there are hardly any complaints.
+Pricing for the hotel was extremely reasonable.

 With that being said, I do recommend planning one enjoyable breakfast at Disney World during your stay.
 It is fun to splurge here and there, and thankfully staying at a hotel like the Fairfield Inn will allow you to do so.